valeria-chelushkina/nonlinear-dynamics-visualizer/DEVELOPMENT.md

 # Development & Testing Guide

-This guide is for developers who want to extend the visualizer or understand its internal workflows.
+This guide is for someone who wants to extend the visualizer or understand its internal workflows.

 ## Adding a New System